Night Train to Munich

-Night Train to Munich is a 1940 British thriller film directed by Carol Reed and starring Margaret Lockwood and Rex Harrison.
+Night Train to Munich is a 1940 British thriller film directed by Carol Reed and starring Margaret Lockwood, Rex Harrison, Paul Henreid, Basil Radford, and Naunton Wayne.
 Written by Sidney Gilliat and Frank Launder, based on the 1939 short story “Report on a Fugitive” by Gordon Wellesley.
 The film is about an inventor and his daughter who are kidnapped by the Gestapo after the Nazis march into Prague in the prelude to the Second World War.
 A British secret service agent follows them, disguised as a senior German army officer pretending to woo the daughter over to the Nazi cause.

 Plot

 As German forces take over Czechoslovakia in March 1939, Axel Bomasch, a Czechoslovak scientist working on a new type of armour-plate, is flown to Britain.
 Bomasch's daughter, Anna, is arrested before she can reach the airport and sent to a concentration camp, where she is interrogated by Nazis who are pursuing her father.
 Anna refuses to cooperate.
 Soon she is befriended by a fellow prisoner named Karl Marsen, who says he is a teacher imprisoned for his political views.
 Together they are able to escape and make their way to London.
+Marsen meets with a German doctor who tells him to gain Anna's confidence.
 Marsen is in fact a Gestapo agent assigned to gain her trust and locate her father.

 Following Marsen's suggestion, Anna places a cryptic newspaper advertisement to let her father know she is in the country.
 Soon after, she gets an anonymous phone call with instructions to go to the town of Brightbourne.
 There, Anna contacts Dickie Randall, a British intelligence officer working undercover as an entertainer named Gus Bennett.
 Randall takes Anna to her father, who is now working for the Royal Navy at the fictional Dartland naval base.
 Anna argues with Randall over her attempt to post a letter to Marsen (with an informative postmark).
-It does not matter, as Dr. John Fredericks, Marsen's undercover superior in London, had tailed her to Brightbourne.
+It does not matter, as Dr. John Fredericks, Marsen's undercover superior in London, has tailed her to Brightbourne.

 Soon after, Marsen arranges the kidnapping of Anna and her father and brings them back to Germany by U-boat.
-Their captors threaten to put her in a concentration camp if Bomasch refuses to work for the Nazis.
+Their captors threaten to put Anna in a concentration camp if Bomasch refuses to work for the Nazis.
 Randall's proposal to rescue the Bomasches is (unofficially) accepted.
 He travels to Berlin and infiltrates the building where the Bomasches are being held, posing as Major Ulrich Herzog of the Corps of Engineers.
 He dupes Captain Prada and Admiral Hassinger into believing he was Anna's lover years ago and can persuade her to get her father to co-operate.
 Randall spends the night with Anna in her hotel room to maintain the pretence.
 When the Bomasches are ordered to be sent to Munich, he plans to accompany them and arrange their escape.
 Marsen shows up just as they are about to leave the hotel; he has been assigned to escort them to Munich.